-Donald Trump Sent His Own Plane To Transport 200 Stranded Marines
+Hannity (PICS): Donald Trump Reportedly Sent One Of His Planes To Transport 200 Stranded Marines

-After hearing about 200 Marines left stranded after returning home from Operation Desert Storm back in 1991, Donald J.Trump came to the aid of those Marines by sending one of his planes to Camp Lejuene, North Carolina to transport them back home to their families in Miami, Florida.
+After hearing that about 200 Marines left stranded after returning home from Operation Desert Storm back in 1991, Donald J.Trump reportedly came to the aid of those Marines by sending one of his “shuttle” planes to Camp Lejuene, North Carolina to transport them back home to their families in Miami, Florida.

 Corporal Ryan Stickney was amongst the group that was stuck in North Carolina and could not make their way back to their homes.
 Stickey told Hannity.com that he had spent nearly six months serving in Operation Desert Storm between 1990 and 1991 and was eagerly awaiting his return home.